chibuezeayogu/ecommerce-api/README.md

 brew install mysql
 ```

+# Project Architecture
+- This project was built using the Rails MVC architecture
+* `Model`: Maintains the relationship between Object and Database and handles validation, association, transactions
+* `View`: Maintains the relationship between Object and Database and handles validation, association, transactions
+* `Controller`: The facility within the application that directs traffic, on the one hand querying the models for specific data, and on the other hand organizing that data (searching, sorting) into a form that fits the needs of a given view.

 # Applicaton Features
 * Users can view all items when entering the website.
 * Items are displayed properly based on the selected department and category.